DragonetMC/DragonProxy/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contact the project team at whirvis@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at whirvis@gmail.com.
 We will try, but will not guarantee, to review and investigate all complaints and respond how we deem necessary.
 We do however reserve the right and responsibility to maintain the confidentiality regarding the reporter of an incident unless it